blokdots and Open Source

 Redux helps us with state management across the application, making it easier to build a robust application with a good user experience.

-The Serialport library makes it possible to talk to devices through serial communcation (now often called UART) from Node.js and is a key building block for Firmata.js and Johnny Five.
+The Serialport library makes it possible to talk to devices through serial communication (now often called UART) from Node.js and is a key building block for our custom serial protocol.

 Socket.IO is a key building block for most of the blokdots integrations, allowing us to exchange messages with a wide variety of other software.